Poison from the Golf Course?

 The vets were incredulous at first because they were only looking for ingested toxins, but tests conclusively showed chemical poisoning.
 They flushed Buffy's system and did all they could to cleanse her liver.
 They almost lost her.
 Fortunately Buffy survived, but her health was badly damaged.

-Together, Sally and I created a healing plan for Buffy which included an organic-only homemade diet with liver and immune supporting supplements.
-Slowly Buffy recovered, but was fragile for the rest of her life.
+I referred Sally to Holistic vet to continue detoxing Buffy and helping her rebuild.
+Together the vet, Sally and I created a healing plan for Buffy which included an organic-only homemade diet with liver and immune supporting supplements.
+Slowly Buffy recovered.
+She remained fragile, but with her "healing team," working for her, Buffy lived a happy life.

 1) NEVER exercise your dogs or horses on or near a golf course.
 The chemicals applied to the grass to keep it weed-free are extremely dangerous.
 They are too easily absorbed by the skin and pads of the feet.
 And, if your dog licks her feet after a run, there's ingested chemicals as well.